“The delicate balance of mentoring someone is not creating them in your own image, but giving them the opportunity to create themselves.”

 In keeping with the collaborative nature of filmmaking, all students participate in all workshops, not just their preferred choice, giving them a wide and complete knowledge base, and they will be making a variety of films throughout the year.

-Membership fees are £88 per month in advance, payable September through to May (the Academy runs until mid June each year).
+Membership fees for the coming year are updated at the start of September.
+Fees are paid monthly in advance , payable September through to May (the Academy runs until mid June each year).

 Memberships to Wednesday and Friday Academies are currently closed.
 However, if your child is aged 9-12 please contact the Academy through the Contact page as there are a few spaces remaining on both days.